by Nils Osmar. Updated February 19, 2022

 - I stopped eating processed food years ago, including heavily processed meat.

-- I do eat some dairy, but try to minimize it, and eat either raw milk products (which have been tested and found safe for e coli) or fermented dairy (plain yogurts and kefirs).
+- I do eat some dairy, but I try to avoid pasteurized milk, instead drinking raw milk products (which have been tested and found safe for e coli) or fermented dairy (plain yogurts and kefirs, which I make myself).

-- I also eat lot of fish, along with some poultry, eggs, red meat and organ meats.
+- I eat lot of fish, along with some poultry, eggs, red meat and occasional organ meats.
 I cook them over low heat, mainly as stews, and usually eat them along with plant-based foods.
-(For example, I add broccoli, onions, tomatoes and garlic to scrambled eggs.)
+For example, I might add some broccoli, onions, tomatoes and garlic to scrambled eggs.
+I like snacking on colored (yellow, orange and red) peppers.
+I try to minimize oxalates in my diet, but some of the foods I eat do contain some oxalates.